blugrinc/FE0222B-BE_ProgettoFinale/README-en.md

   - Http Status: 200

 ## Additional Resources
-- The Postman export file is provided, already containing the correct configuration of the methods so that they can be tested
 - Swagger Documentation URL: {domain-name}/swagger-ui.html
   - Please note, to use the swagger methods you must authenticate with the token, which can be obtained through the login method with the following prompt: